This post may contain affiliate links. Please see my disclosure policy for more details.

 Hobart, the capital city of Tasmania, certainly exceeded my expectations!
 Sprawling along the banks of the Derwent River at the foot of Mount Wellington, the city is beautiful to look at, with plenty of history and culture too.

-If you’re flying into Hobart but don’t want to hire a car, you can skip the taxi queue and save money with the Hobart Airport city express bus.
-To see the Hobart attractions, the double-decker hop-on hop-off Hobart city explorer bus takes you on a loop around the city, with multi-lingual commentary (ticket is valid for two days).
+To see the top Hobart attractions, try booking the double-decker hop-on hop-off Hobart city explorer bus, which takes you on a loop around the city, with multi-lingual commentary (ticket is valid for two days).

 Port Arthur to Hobart: 1 hr 30 mins (100km)

-Hobart City Sightseeing Tour including MONA: This cultural and historical guided tour includes travel by coach tram, visits to Cascade Brewery, Cascade Gardens and Female Factory, entry to the famous Museum of Old & New Art (MONA) and a ferry ride back to the city.
+Hobart City Sightseeing Tour including MONA (from $35): This cultural and historical guided tour includes travel by coach tram, visits to Cascade Brewery, Cascade Gardens and Female Factory, entry to the famous Museum of Old & New Art (MONA) and a ferry ride back to the city.

-Tasman Peninsula Full-Day Sea Kayak Adventure: Following a scenic drive to Fortescue Bay in Tasman National Park, enjoy a day of sea kayaking beneath 200m-high cliffs, keeping a look out for seals and dolphins along the way.
+Tasman Peninsula Full-Day Sea Kayak Adventure (from $110): Following a scenic drive to Fortescue Bay in Tasman National Park, enjoy a day of sea kayaking beneath 200m-high cliffs, keeping a look out for seals and dolphins along the way.
 You’ll stop for lunch at a secluded bay then paddle back past a semi-submerged shipwreck.

 There are plenty of accommodation options in Hobart to choose from, including holiday parks, hostels, B&Bs and hotels.
 Use the search box below to browse through.
 I’ve also picked out some great choices below.